 condition-guides

-The fertile window is the 5–6 days each cycle when pregnancy is possible — 5 days before ovulation plus ovulation day.
+The fertile window is the 5-6 days each cycle when pregnancy is possible, 5 days before ovulation plus ovulation day.
 Day 14 is a myth for most people.
-Here's
+Here's how to find yours.

-The fertile window is narrower than most people assume, and its timing is less predictable than period apps suggest.
-The common advice to "try on Day 14" is based on a population average that's wrong for most individual cycles — sometimes off by a week or more.
-The Biology of the Fertile Window Two biological facts define the fertile window: 1.
-Egg viability: After ovulation, the egg survives for 12–24 hours.
-If no sperm reaches it within that window, the cycle ends without fertilization.
-2. Sperm viability: In fertile cervical mucus (the thin, slippery, egg white consistency produced under high estrogen), sperm can survive for up to 5 days.
-In the absence of this mucus — or in the hostile, thick mucus that dominates the rest of the cycle — sperm die within hours.
-These two facts together define the fertile window: the 5 days before ovulation (when sperm deposited in fertile mucus can survive to meet the egg when it's released) plus ovulation day itself (the last day the egg is viable).
-That's 6 days total.
-Most pregnancies result from intercourse 1–2 days before ovulation — when sperm are already in the fallopian tube, waiting.
-Why "Day 14" Is Wrong for Most People The Day 14 assu
+The fertile window is narrower than most people think, and its timing is less predictable than period apps suggest.
+The common advice to "try on Day 14" is based on a population average that is wrong for most individual cycles, sometimes by a week or more.
+The Biology of the Fertile Window Two biological facts define the fertile window.
+1. Egg viability: After ovulation, the egg survives for 12 to 24 hours.
+If no sperm reaches it in that time, the cycle ends without fertilization.
+2. Sperm viability: In fertile cervical mucus (the thin, slippery, egg white consistency produced when estrogen is high), sperm can survive for up to 5 days.
+Without this mucus, or in the thick, hostile mucus that fills the rest of the cycle, sperm die within hours.
+Together, these two facts define the fertile window: the 5 days before ovulation (when sperm deposited in fertile mucus can survive to meet the egg when it is released) plus ovulation day itself (the last day the egg is viable).
+That is 6 days total.
+Most pregnancies result from sex 1 to 2 days before ovulation, when sperm are already in the fallopian tube waiting.
+Why "Day 14" Is Wrong for Most People The Day 14 assumption comes from the 1930